azhao1981/have-fun-with-machine-learning/README.md

 > 3. Set the network up to accept data.
 > 4. Have the network output the result.

-DIGITS has already done the work for us, separating out the different versions of our `prototxt` files.
+DIGITS has already done the work for us, separating(分隔) out the different versions of our `prototxt` files.
 The files we’ll care about when using this network are:

 * `deploy.prototxt` - the definition of our network, ready for accepting image input data